Joseph LaBate

-Joseph LaBate (born April 16, 1993) is an American professional ice hockey centre for the Abbotsford Canucks of the American Hockey League (AHL) while under contract to the Vancouver Canucks of the National Hockey League (NHL).
+Joseph LaBate (born April 16, 1993) is an American professional ice hockey centre who is currently an unrestricted free agent.
+He most recently played for the Abbotsford Canucks of the American Hockey League (AHL) while under contract to the Vancouver Canucks of the National Hockey League (NHL).
 He was selected 101st overall by the Canucks in the 2011 NHL entry draft.

 Playing career

 LaBate played for the Academy of Holy Angels's men's ice hockey team in high school, tallying 58 points in 25 games.

 After three seasons in high school hockey, the Vancouver Canucks used their fourth round pick, 101 overall, to select LaBate in the 2011 NHL entry draft.
 He soon moved on to college hockey, playing for the Wisconsin Badgers in the NCAA.
 LaBate shifted from wing to center in his junior season at Wisconsin and skated in all 37 games for the Badgers.

 He scored a career-high 11 goals with 11 assists and was -3 with 22 penalty minutes.
 After four seasons with the Wisconsin Badgers, he signed a contract with the Canucks.
 He was sent down to the Utica Comets and posted his first professional career goal against the Lehigh Valley Phantoms after a gruesome fight with Samuel Morin.
 He participated in the Canucks 2016–17 preseason games, posting a goal, but was eventually sent down to the Comets.

 On November 21, he was recalled to the NHL for the first time in his career.
 He made his NHL debut two days later, on November 23, 2016, logging 5:55 minutes of ice time in a 4–1 victory over the Arizona Coyotes.
 He played 13 total games with the Canucks.
 Following the 2017–18 season, and after his third full season within the Canucks organization, LaBate became a free agent after he was not tendered a qualifying offer by the club.
 On August 20, 2018, LaBate secured a one-year AHL contract with the Belleville Senators, affiliate of the Ottawa Senators.